interactiveknowledge/storymap-journal/README.md

 This is the IK Wrapper version of ESRI's storymap-journal.
 This will be deployed for LEAF's implementation.
 This code introduces a Wrapper module, among many other changes, which displays a predetermined list of Story Maps.

+## Development moved December 2019!!
+For any additiona internal IK development please use the `project_leaf_storymap` repository for future development.

 ## Installing
 `yarn install`